-General Education Core: Unless otherwise indicated, all courses require a C or better.
-Graduates of the PAHM undergraduate program must fulfill all of the General Education requirements as passed by the Faculty Senate.
-These general education requirements are effective with the Fall 2012 admitted students and are found elsewhere in this bulletin.
+General Education Core: Graduates of the BSPA program must fulfill all of the General Education requirements as passed by the Faculty Senate.
+These general education requirements are effective for Fall 2015 admitted students and are found elsewhere in this bulletin.
+All general education courses in the BSPA major must be completed with a C or better.
+Students are encouraged to work closely with an undergraduate academic advisor.